 I've been hearing a lot on the news about the new virus [novel coronavirus, COVID-19] and I'm seeing students on campus wearing masks.
 The news seems to have conflicting information and I'm not sure what to do.
 Should I be worried?
 Do I need to wear a mask too?
 Thank you.

 To cover some of the basics, coronaviruses are a family of illnesses, which also include colds.
 The virus may cause mild to moderate upper-respiratory tract infections and even severe forms of pneumonia in some cases.
-This particular strain of virus was first found in a seafood and live-animal market in Wuhan, China in late-December 2019, indicating an animal-to-person transmission (a typical characteristic of coronaviruses).
+The first reported case of this particular strain of virus was from a seafood and live-animal market in Wuhan, China in late-December 2019, indicating an animal-to-person transmission (a typical characteristic of coronaviruses).
 Over time, there were confirmed cases among patients not exposed to the animal markets, which alerted medical professionals that the virus could be spread from person-to-person.
 This has now been indicated to be the main form of disease spread.
 Similar to other coronaviruses, COVID-19 is most commonly spread through respiratory droplets and close contact with those who are infected.
-It’s also possible that transmission could occur by touching infected surfaces and then touching your nose, mouth, or eyes.
-However, it’s not believed to be the most common way for COVID-19 to spread.
-Some spread may be possible before people show symptoms, but it’s most common to spread when they’re sickest and actively experiencing symptoms.
+It’s also possible that spread is possible while people are presymptomatic, meaning that they may be spreading the virus to others before they show symptoms.
+Additionally, some people may be asymptomatic, which means that they’re carrying the virus and are able to spread it to others, but never develop symptoms themselves.
+It’s also possible that transmission could occur by touching infected surfaces and then touching your nose, mouth, or eyes, as well as through aerosolized particles (tiny droplets that remain in the air).
+However, these methods aren’t believed to be the most common way for COVID-19 to spread.
+It spreads most through close contact with others, which is why maintaining physical distance is so key.

-Health authorities across the globe, including the CDC and World Health Organization are working around the clock to keep tabs on the progression of COVID-19.
-It’s worth noting that the emergence of this virus coincides with cold and flu season, so it’s more likely that you’ve come in contact with someone who has the common cold or the flu.
-That being said, the CDC does indicate that community spread is being detected in more places.
+Health authorities across the globe, including the CDC and World Health Organization, are working around the clock to keep tabs on the progression of COVID-19.
+It’s worth noting that the emergence of this virus coincides with cold and flu season, and its peak is predicted to occur during allergy season, which may make identifying symptoms a bit more challenging.
 Because this is rapidly changing, the risk associated with contracting the disease may evolve over time.

-That being said, here are some symptoms to look out for:
+That being said, there are some symptoms to look out for: